orient-telecoms/orient-telecoms/README.md

 - Do not commit large binary files to the repository.
 - Do not commit sensitive information such as passwords, API keys, or access tokens to the repository.
-- Do not create repositories for personal projects on the company's Gitea instance.
+- Do not create repositories for personal projects on the company's Git instance.
 - All repositories should be created as Private.
 Do not make the code public.

 ### 03. Software development workflow